OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/ethernet-bridge.md

 <!-- ![illustration](../img/ethernet-bridge-illustration.png) -->

 As an example, this type of setup can be used to bring internet access to a desktop computer that does not have a network adapter.

+// TODO: add a photo of this setup!

 ### Overview